4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1.md

 You can try to improve segmentation by hand.
 To do it with PartSeg tool on laucher screen choose button "Segmentation GUI".
 The workflow is similar.

+## Additional information
+Data collection was carried out with the use of CePT infrastructure financed by the European Union - The European Regional Development Fund within the Operational Programme “Innovative economy” for 2007-2013.

 [comment]: <> (pandoc -t html -s -o tutorial-chromosome1.html --css pandoc.css -M pagetitle:"Chromosome 1 territory analysis"  tutorial-chromosome1.md)